zaagba/CSC404/README.md

-# Extension Project 3: Break Statements
+# Extension Project 3: Break Statements and Uninitialized Variables

 For this extension project, I implemented functioning break statements, which exit a loop when called.